juanfernandes/juanfernandes-uk/src/notes/june-2020-monthly-notes.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: "/v1579162295/og.jpg"
-title: 'June 2020: Monthly Notes'
+title: "June 2020: Monthly Notes"
-description: Wowsers, we are already halfway through the year and what a terrible year it has been.
-Hopefully, it will get better soon.
+description: "Wowsers, we are already halfway through the year and what a terrible year it has been.
+Hopefully, it will get better soon."
 keywords:
   - sonos
   - home network
   - podcasts
   - vinyl
   - music
   - Eleventy from scracth course
   - ErgoChair 2
   - autonomous
   - herman miller
   - aeron
   - month notes
   - notes
   - personal
-date: 2020-07-17T00:00:00+01:00
+date: 2020-07-17T00:00:00Z
 tags:
   - personal
-- notes
   - monthly-notes
 ---
 Wowsers, we are already halfway through the year and what a terrible year it has been.
-Hopefully, it will get better soon.
+Hopefully, it will get better soon.{.lead}

 I hope you and your family are all well and coping in these strange times.